bartman/progression-app-perl/README.md

     [1]    B (squat, OHP, deadlift)          @ 2015/12/23 08:36:50 + 2.2 hours
     [0]    A (squat, bench, row)             @ 2015/12/26 09:54:10 + 1.86 hours

-entries are listed in reverse-chronological order so that most recent sessions show up at the bottom.
+Above, entries are listed in reverse-chronological order so that most recent sessions show up at the bottom.
 Each entry consists of session number, workout name (if you follow a schedule, or `<improvised>` if you do not), the starting date and time, and the duration.